 7. Cold Pack

 Wrap some ice cube directly from the freezer and apply on the affected parts.
 You can use an ice pack and directly apply it to the affected area.
 Try standing on a cold surface area, which can sometimes prevent spasms.
-You can use a cold compress and an ice pack.
-It may help often.

 Safety advise remembering while stretching during pregnancy